Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 You may also consider using a heating pad under your tank.

-These are beneficial for smaller tanks since they do not take up any space inside the enclosure.
+These are beneficial for smaller tanks since they do not occupy any space inside the enclosure.

 Bearded dragons do hydrate through foods they eat, but supplying them with a water bowl also allows a place for them to soak.